Mtik333/pracaInzynierska/README.md

 0.3.5 - 12.08.2017

 Refactoring the code (used functional operations in most of cases NetBeans hinted), also formatted the code a bit.

+0.3.6 - 13.08.2017

+Added screen for full algorithm calculation - not many informations but you can preview the reduct of each performed iteration

+My next task is either to make second algorithm or change edges colors each iteration so it can be shown which edges are the most "occupied" by ants